 This 200,000 represents 100 employees working 40 hours a week for 50 weeks during a calendar year.
 Then, this number is divided by the total number of hours a company's employees worked.

-For example, say a company had 10 employee incidents during a year.
-If the organization has around 1,000 employees working 40 hours a week, this number may not be consequential or indicative of a greater problem.
-If, however, a small company only employing 10 or 15 people reports the same number, OSHA may be concerned that the company is failing to follow proper healthy and safety procedures.
+For example, say a company had recordable incidents that occurred during a year.
+If the organization has around 1,000 employees that work 40 hours a week, this number may not be consequential or indicative of a greater problem.
+If, however, a smaller company only employing 10 or 15 people reports the same number of recordable incidents, OSHA may be concerned that the company is failing to follow proper healthy and safety procedures.

-OSHA also considers the high-risk nature of certain industries as well.
+OSHA also considers industry risk levels when examining TCIR/TRIR rates.
 For example, if a logging company or intensive manufacturer has a relatively high incident rate, this may be attributed to the dangerous working environment.
-Though, if a high rate comes from a low-risk retailer or manufacturer, the organization may need to take serious steps to address this problem.
+However, if a high rate comes from a low-risk retailer or manufacturer, this may be a sign that the organization needs to take serious steps to address this problem.

 A DART Rate stands for "Days Away Restricted or Transferred" Rate and includes only those OSHA recordable injuries or illness that resulted in days away from work; restricted duty or transfer of duties.
 The DART rate is calculated using the following formula: